Ravin’ Good Stew

 - 2 tablespoons minced fresh parsley

 - Drain pears, reserving juice; chop pears and set aside.
 In a Dutch oven, brown beef in oil in batches; drain and set aside.
 In the same pan, saute onions in butter for 5 minutes.
-Stir in the flour, ketchup, salt, lemon peel, thyme, pepper, cinnamon and cloves until blended.
+Stir in the flour, ketchup, salt, lemon zest, thyme, pepper, cinnamon and cloves until blended.

 - Gradually stir in the broth, wine and reserved pear juice.
 Add bay leaf and beef.
 Bring to a boil.
 Reduce heat; cover and simmer for 1 hour.